Watch Road to the Olympic Games: World Cup bobsleigh & skeleton | CBC Sports

 Watch Road to the Olympic Games: World Cup bobsleigh & skeleton

 Watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from Canada and around the world.
-On this week's edition of the program, watch some of the world's best bobsleigh and skeleton athletes in action at a World Cup event in Konigssee, Germany.
+On this week's edition of the program, watch some of the world's best bobsleigh and skeleton athletes in action at a World Cup event in Innsbruck, Austria.

 Program begins on Saturday at 4 p.m.
 ET

-On this week's edition of the program, we feature action from the bobsleigh and skeleton World Cup stop in Konigssee, Germany on Saturday at 4 p.m.
-ET and Sunday at 1 p.m.
-ET.
+On this week's edition of the program, we feature the bobsleigh and skeleton World Cup stop in Innsbruck, Austria.

 Comments